Maryland Criminal Statute of Limitations Laws

-The point of criminal statutes of limitations is to ensure that criminal trials are based on the best available evidence.
-And to promote fairness in how long the government can wait to pursue criminal charges.
+The point of criminal statutes of limitations is to ensure that criminal trials are based on the best available evidence and to promote fairness in how long the government can wait to pursue criminal charges.
 Testimonial evidence like officer statements and eyewitness accounts, and physical evidence like fingerprints and DNA can fade or be lost over time.
-Therefore, it's best to have criminal trials as soon after an incident as possible.
 Longer or indefinite statutes of limitations seek to balance the interest in fair trials with the seriousness of the offense.
-The idea here is that criminals should not be able to avoid facing the music for serious crimes by waiting out the authorities.

 However, it's important to note that hiding out or moving out of state doesn't necessarily get criminals off the hook.
 Most statutes of limitations will run only while the alleged criminal remains visible and in the state where the crime occurred.
 If the suspect is out of the state, running away, or otherwise living in hiding, these actions will pause, or “toll," the statutory clock.
 The clock will resume running if and when the criminal reenters the state.